NFT-com/contracts/README.md

 $ yarn coverage
 ```

+The resulting folder will be found inside `docs/*`

 ### Report Gas

 See the gas usage per unit test and average gas per method call: